A friend emails, “Bill Bennett read your book … or, at least, every other page of it.”

 Given the dearth of evidence we have about legalizing any of these activities, I am not convinced that jumping from one end of the continuum (prohibition) to the other (commercial production with advertising) is a good idea.
 Indeed, given the concerns about marijuana companies working hard to promote use, nurture heavy users, and keep taxes low, implementing the most extreme alternative to prohibition could be a really bad idea.

-And Jonathan Caulkins – in fact the lead author of the book, though Beach and Bennett list my name first – is more or less in the Beach-and-Bennett camp, starting his essay with ”I would vote against legalizing marijuana … ” (though he lists a grow-your-own approach as a possible “middle ground”).
+And Jonathan Caulkins – in fact the lead author of the book, though Beach and Bennett list my name first – comes down more or less in the Beach-and-Bennett camp, starting his essay with ”I would vote against legalizing marijuana … ” (though he lists a grow-your-own approach as a possible “middle ground”).
 Jon concludes:

 About half of all days of marijuana use come from people who self-report enough use-related problems to meet criteria for substance abuse or dependence with respect to marijuana or another substance.
 Does the happiness a controlled user derives from using marijuana on a typical day offset the unhappiness of someone else spending a day harmed by and/or struggling to control problem drug use?
 In my opinion, the answer is no. In a free society there are plenty of other ways to have fun without insisting on a right to use something that becomes a stumbling block for others.